-Charlie Noonan is back at Rutgers for his first season on the coaching staff, working as the defensive line assistant.
+Charlie Noonan is in his second season back at Rutgers working as the defensive line assistant.
 Elected a team captain his senior year, he earned four letters for the Scarlet Knights from 2006-10.

 Noonan started his coaching career in 2011 as a volunteer assistant coach with the defense at the Haverford School (Pa.).

 Known as a hard-nosed player for former RU head coach Greg Schiano, Noonan started two years on the defensive line and played in 48 games total after persevering through a pair of ACL injuries early in his career.
 He was presented with the Iron Knight Award at the 2010 banquet, given to the player who has demonstrated an exceptionally high level of mental and physical toughness throughout his career.
 Noonan collected 38 of his 72 career tackles as a senior.

 2013-14: Defensive Line Assistant